Glue Resist Watercolor Rainbow

 Wait several hours for the glue to dry.
 Because school glue dries clear, it became pretty difficult to photograph at this point, but it’s a lot easier to see in person as long as you have sufficient lighting.

-4. Prep Watercolour Paint (Optional)
+4. Prep Watercolor Paint (Optional)

 I like to use a dollar-store mixing palette to do this step.
 It works great because the individual wells are too small to contain much water.